-- A licensee shall ensure fencing is sturdy, safe, and reinforced at intervals to give support, constructed to discourage climbing, and allows for viewing the children by staff. - A licensee shall ensure fencing is a minimum of four feet in height with openings no larger than 31⁄2 inches. - A licensee shall ensure fenced areas have at least two exits, with at least one being remote from the building. - A licensee shall ensure gates have self-closing and positive self-latching closure mechanisms.
+- A licensee shall ensure fencing is sturdy, safe, and reinforced at intervals to give support, constructed to discourage climbing, and allows for viewing the children by staff. - A licensee shall ensure fencing is a minimum of four feet in height with openings no larger than 31⁄2 inches. - A licensee shall ensure fenced areas have at least two exits, with at least one being remote from the building.
+If a fenced play area contains another fenced play area (to separate age groups), only one exit is required in the second play area if it is remote from the building. - A licensee shall ensure gates have self-closing and positive self-latching closure mechanisms.
 A licensee shall ensure the latch or securing device is high enough or made so small children cannot open it.
+When opened, a licensee shall ensure the gate moves freely and is not hindered by scraping the ground.
 A licensee shall ensure fences' gates are not locked during the center's hours of operation. - I. For a center licensed before January 1, 2007, the existing fencing shall be acceptable as long as it is safe, free from hazards, and in good repair.
-When the fencing is replaced, the licensee shall ensure the new fencing fully complies with these regulations.

-- J. A licensee shall ensure the protective surface of the outdoor play area beneath and in the fall zones of climbing equipment, slides, swings, and similar equipment is of approved resilient material, which absorbs falls. - 1.
+When the fencing is replaced, the licensee shall ensure the new fencing fully complies with these regulations. - J. A licensee shall ensure the protective surface of the outdoor play area beneath and in the fall zones of climbing equipment, slides, swings, and similar equipment is of approved resilient material, which absorbs falls. - 1.
 A licensee shall ensure the fall zone depth and materials follow the instructions as listed in the most recent publication of the Consumer Product Safety Commission's (CPSC's) Handbook for Public Playground Safety regarding critical heights of tested materials located on CPSC's website.
 A licensee shall ensure all materials used for protective surfaces are of a size and material that do not present a safety or choking hazard.
-Only pea gravel shall be acceptable as cover for the outdoor play area if using a gravel or stone-like surfacing. - 2.
-A licensee shall ensure protective surfaces of the fall zone extend at least six feet in all directions from the equipment.
+Only pea gravel shall be acceptable as cover for the outdoor play area if using a gravel or stone-like surfacing. - A licensee shall ensure protective surfaces of the fall zone extend at least six feet in all directions from the equipment.
 For swings, a licensee shall ensure the protective surfacing extends, in back and front, twice the height of the suspending bar unless otherwise directed by the CPSC or other recognized authority on playground safety.

 Inches Type of Material Protects to Fall Height

 6 Shredded/recycled rubber 10 feet

 9 Sand 4 feet

 9 Pea gravel 5 feet

 9 Wood mulch 7 feet

 9 Wood chips 10 feet

-Poured-in-place surfacing or rubber mats designed for outdoor use, if used,